 Look for first-floor master bedroom suites with roomy master bathrooms.

-The Acadian style home above has a lovely master bedroom suite with a master bath on the first floor in keeping with the French country style.
-(See more details at Plan # 142-1048.)
+The Acadian style home above has a lovely master bedroom suite with a master bath on the first floor in keeping with the French country style (Plan # 142-1048).

 Today’s Acadian homes have large kitchens with some or all of the following: islands or peninsulas with stone countertops, eating bars, pantries, breakfast areas, and bill-paying countertop desks.

-The country style kitchen has an open concept plus a large kitchen island with plenty of seating in this Acadian style home.
-The wood floors add to the Acadian style feel in the interior of the home.
-(See more details here.)
+The country-style kitchen has an open concept plus a large kitchen island with plenty of seating in this Acadian-style home.
+The wood floors add to the Acadian style feel in the home's interior (Plan #141-1001).

 True to modern sensibilities, Acadian homes usually feature open floor plans, with kitchen, dining area, great room, and perhaps hearth room or other specialty area flowing into one another.

-This Acadian style home has a traditional exterior yet an interior that is both in keeping with traditional looks but with the conveniences of modern living plus a floor plan design that is open and appealing to today's families.
-See more photos of Plan # 141-1025 here.)
+This Acadian style home has a traditional exterior yet an interior that is both in keeping with traditional looks and the conveniences of modern living, plus a floor plan design that is open and appealing to today's families.
+See more photos of Plan #141-1025 here).